amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 Overview
 ========
 This is a continuously evolving specification format used by the code developers.
-It is used for the development of new capabilities.
+It is used for development of new capabilities.

 ParameterList XML